rsksmart/devportal-1.0/_rsk/node/configure/cli.md

 - `--import`:
   Indicates that the block database should be imported from an external source.
   This is typically expected to be used when connecting to RSK Testnet or RSK Mainnet, and when a reduction in "initial sync time" is desired.
-It is also used when switching between different databases, i.e. from `leveldb` to `rocksdb`.
+  It is also used when switching between different databases, e.g. between `leveldb` and `rocksdb`.

 ### Configuration related